video

 One tenth is 100 times larger than one thousandth.

-one hundredth is 10 times larger than one thousandth.
+One hundredth is 10 times larger than one thousandth.

-one thousandth is one thousandth the size of one.
+One thousandth is one thousandth the size of one.

-one thousandth is one hundredth the size of one tenth.
+One thousandth is one hundredth the size of one tenth.

-And finally one thousandth is one tenth the size of one hundredth.
+And finally, one thousandth is one tenth the size of one hundredth.

 Well done if you managed to get all of those.

-Let's move on to cycle two then, thousandth as decimal numbers.
+Let's move on to cycle two, then.

 So we should by now be able to represent one tenth and one hundredth as a decimal number.